fbrctr/fabricator-assemble/README.md

 Context is also piped in from data files (see below).
 In this example, `{{home.greeting}}` refers to the `greeting` property in `home.json`.

+Fabricator pages are typically stored at the root level of the `views` directory and user-created views (e.g. "templates", "pages", "interfaces") should be stored in subdirectories.

 #### Materials

 Materials are partial templates; think of them as the materials used to build pages.

-They are accessible as a "partial":
+They are accessed as a "partial" using the `>` syntax in Handlebars:

 ```html
 {{> material-name}}